 I love being a stay at home mom.
-Really, I do, but the truth is: I get really sick of playing.
+Really, I do, but the truth is: I get really tired of playing.

 Sometimes, I sigh

 inwardly when my little guy looks up at me with his big, beautiful eyes and says “MAMA play (with) YOU??!!!!!”.
 Sometimes I want to yell “no more playing!” and go hide somewhere with a good book.
 On my own, I would never choose to play trains, trucks, catch, or any of the mystery games my son comes up with.
 I don’t have a secret passion for parading around the living room pretending the broom handle is a leaf blower.

 None of these things are particularly enjoyable on their own. (especially not trains.
 I really, really hate playing trains.)